fra2404/segmentation-cityscape/README.md

 # Semantic Segmentation Project

-This project implements semantic segmentation using the Cityscapes dataset with PyTorch and the DeepLabV3 model.
-The goal is to classify each pixel in an image into one of 19 categories for urban scenes.
+This project implements semantic segmentation on Cityscapes with PyTorch.
+You can now train and run inference from Python scripts (no notebook required), with configurable input resolution (recommended 512x1024 or full 1024x2048).

 ## Task Description